mohammedasker/100-days-of-code/r1-log.md

 ### R2D7 - Oct 27 2019

 I prepared a plans for building my project and it appears it's going to be super duper hard.
 I read some people codes, so this should help me to create a foundation for my project.

+### R2D8 - Oct 28 2019

+I added API code snippets and while it's working partially (weird formating and cannot turn into objects or JSON), > I feel like I'm starting to see the connection between query in variable and URL in making to work the search bar.